Our Services

 Helpful Resources

-Sleep involves repeated cycles through light, intermediate, deep and REM stages, and that sudden fall sensation as you drift off is a hypnic jerk that can become more vivid when sleep aids alter brain chemicals like GABA, serotonin or histamine.
+Sleep cycles through light, intermediate, deep, and REM stages.
+That sudden falling sensation as you drift off is called a hypnic jerk—a harmless muscle twitch that can feel more intense when sleep aids alter brain chemicals like GABA, serotonin, or histamine.

 Your nightly rest consists of repeated cycles through four main stages: